hituro/hituro-makes-macros/date-macro/README.md

 Syntax: `DATESYSTEM.dateNext("timespan",[timestamp])`

 Given a format string representing a timespan, returns a timestamp representing the current time moved forward to the next whole instance of that unit, in the same way as `<<datenext>>`.
-Unlike most of the other date functions, it only accpets a single unit specification.
+Unlike most of the other date functions, it only accepts a single unit specification.
 Thus you can call `dateNext("12h")` to move to the next noon, but not `dateNext("12 15m")`.

 The optional second argument allows you to pass the timestamp (an int representing a number of seconds since the start of the date system) to move forward from, so you can chain calls to `dateNext()` to use multiple units. e.g. `dateNext("15m",dateNext("12h"))`.